-Most white Christmas trees or artificial Christmas trees are made of a steel frame and white is not the only colour they come in.
-White Christmas trees are definitely not tacky and the only thing often worried about is their colour change.
-The common reason white Christmas trees turn yellow is ageing.
-It tends to change colours as it gets older.
+Most white or artificial Christmas trees are made of steel frames, and white is not the only color they come in.
+White Christmas trees are definitely not tacky, and the only thing often worried about is their color change.
+The common reason white Christmas trees turn yellow is aging.
+It tends to change colors as it gets older.

-Another reason your white Christmas tree might be turning yellow is if the tree is kept in a place where it accumulates dust and it wasn’t cleaned properly the last time it was used.
-Dust accumulation and contact with moisture are likely to cause a colour change.
+Another reason your white Christmas tree might be turning yellow is if the tree is kept in a place where it accumulates dust and it wasn’t appropriately cleaned the last time it was used.
+Dust accumulation and contact with moisture are likely to cause a color change.